 A Proven Solution to Save Lives

 There are several forms of skin-to-skin care and KMC.
 Evidence of programmatic feasibility and effectiveness of these approaches varies, and not all are suitable for each context.
 There is a large body of evidence showing that continuous KMC is an effective intervention for small and/or preterm babies initiated on an in-patient basis.
 In most cases KMC can be used in place of incubators, which are prohibitively expensive in developing countries.
 A recent comparison of studies in 15 developing countries found that KMC was more effective than incubator care, cutting newborn deaths by 51% for preterm babies who were stable.

-Despite its potential to save over 450,000 babies every year KMC has not had widespread scale up since it was first recognized as an effective practice 35 years ago.
+KMC is endorsed by the World Health Organization and leading experts in newborn health, but country-level adoption and implementation has been limited to date.
+Despite its potential to save thousands of babies every year, KMC has not had widespread scale-up since it was first recognized as an effective practice 35 years ago and only a very small proportion of newborns who could benefit from KMC receive it.
 Certain countries have yet to endorse KMC as national policy; in other countries where KMC policies exist, KMC has been implemented and sustained only in a modest number of facilities, despite funding and technical support from donors and partners; and in some countries where KMC is being scaled up, there is considerable evidence and observation that there remains a large proportion of low birth weight babies not yet receiving quality KMC.

 The KMC Toolkit

 Use the tabs below to browse the latest resources, news, and blogs related to KMC.
 Click here to access the KMC toolkit to download tools and materials on KMC implementation and evaluation.